basecom/Pond/docs/features/error-handling.md

 Button: A button that users can click to navigate back to a home or specific page.

-ErrorLayout: The Page layout containing the error message (eg. add in header).
+LayoutError: The Page layout containing the error message (eg. add in header).

 Container: The wrapper for the error message.